-Isolated and quaint, Halibut Cove is a small village of 23 permanent residents nestled on the east side of Kachemak Bay.
+Isolated and quaint, Halibut Cove is a small village of about 90 permanent residents nestled on the east side of Kachemak Bay.

-There are no roads to Halibut Cove – in fact there are no roads in Halibut Cove – but the community is only 12 miles across Kachemak Bay from Homer and the famous Homer Spit, which makes for an interesting side trip for anyone visiting Homer.
+There are no roads to Halibut Cove – in fact there are no roads in Halibut Cove.
+The community is only 12 miles across Kachemak Bay from Homer and the famous Homer Spit, which makes it an interesting side trip for anyone visiting Homer.

-Take one of the ferry services that cruise daily to the cove from the Homer Spit.
-Along the way ferries swing past Gull Island, home to some 16,000 nesting seabirds including puffins, kittiwakes, murres and cormorants.
-Scheduled ferry departures leave plenty of time to explore the art galleries that display painting, pottery and sculpture from more than a dozen local artists, or to dine at an excellent restaurant featuring fresh-caught seafood.
+To get to Halibut Cove, visitors can take one of the ferry services that cruise daily from the Homer Spit.
+Along the way ferries swing past Gull Island, home to some 16,000 nesting seabirds including puffins, kittiwakes, murres, and cormorants, and boat operators offer tours of the island for those interested in birding.
+Scheduled ferry departures leave plenty of time to explore the art galleries that display painting, pottery, and sculpture from more than a dozen local artists, or to dine at an excellent restaurant featuring fresh-caught seafood.

-To make Halibut Cove an even more interesting side trip, spend the night at a lodge or a rental cabin.
-A day spent kayaking the protective coves of Kachemak Bay State Park, hiking its many trails or beachcombing along the shore are great ways to experience Halibut Cove and its surrounding area.
+To make Halibut Cove an even more interesting side trip, spend the night at a lodge or cabin.
+A day spent kayaking the protected coves of Kachemak Bay State Park, hiking its many trails, or beachcombing along the shore are great ways to experience Halibut Cove and its surrounding area.